-- (F) If the applicant employee with the greatest length of service in the broadband level is not selected for the vacant position, all applicants employees who have greater length of service in the broadband level than the employee selected shall be notified in writing of the agency's decision. - (G) When an employee has been reassigned, transferred, or promoted, or had his duty station changed accepted a reassignment, lateral action, transfer, change in duty station, or promotion pursuant to a Rrequest filed under this Article, all other pending Requests for Reassignment, Transfer, Change in Duty Station, and Promotion Forms from that employee shall be canceled, and the employee will not be eligible to file another request for a period of 12 months following the appointment.
-No other Request may be filed by the employee under this Article for a period of twelve (12) months following the employee's reassignment, transfer, change in duty station, or promotion.
-If an employee declines an offer of reassignment, lateral action, transfer, change in duty station, or promotion pursuant to a request filed under this Article, the employee's request shall be canceled, and the employee will not be eligible to resubmit that file another request for a period of twelve (12) months from the date the employee declined the offer. - (H) If a Florida Forest Service position is not filled by demotion or by an employee with a Request Form on file, the hiring authority for the position shall give first consideration to Florida Forest Service employees who apply for the position in response to a Job Opportunity Announcement.
+- (B) If the employee with the greatest length of service in the broadband level is not selected for the vacant position, all employees who have greater length of service in the broadband level than the employee selected shall be notified in writing of the agency's decision. - (C) When an employee has accepted a reassignment, lateral action, transfer, or change in duty station pursuant to a request filed under this Article, all other pending requests from that employee shall be canceled, and the employee will not be eligible to file another request for a period of 12 months following the appointment.
+If an employee declines an offer of reassignment, lateral action, transfer, or change in duty station, pursuant to a request filed under this Article, the employee's request shall be canceled, and the employee will not be eligible to file another request for a period of 12 months from the date the employee declined the offer. - (D) If a Florida Forest Service position is not filled by demotion or by an employee with a request form on file, the hiring authority for the position shall give first consideration to Florida Forest Service employees who apply for the position in response to an advertised position.
 The parties agree, however, that the employee's work history and agency needs will be taken into consideration when making the hiring decision for the position.

-SECTION 3 - Involuntary Reassignment, Lateral Action, Transfer or Change in Duty Station
+SECTION 5 - Involuntary Reassignment, Lateral Action, Transfer or Change in Duty Station